gulstein86/Automatic-URL-Classifier/README.md

 # Automatic-URL-Classifier
-This is for my final assignment for Enterprise Data Scientist.
+This is URL classifier using NLTK module to IAB taxonomy

 # Require software